AmirmahdiJoudi/NeuralNetworks-DeepLearning/README.md

 # NeuralNetworks-DeepLearning
-Some of NNDL and ML projects I have done.
+Some of NN and DL projects I have done.